wkaluza/waypoint/docs/README.md

 It has been confirmed to work out of the box with GCC 15 and Clang 20.
 We will use the latter in the examples that follow.

+When testing with Waypoint, make sure you do not use variables, classes or functions from any namespace named `internal`
+(e.g. `waypoint::internal`).
+These APIs may not be stable between releases and using them directly may result in defects up to and including undefined behaviour.
+Client-facing APIs are all in the `waypoint` namespace and will remain stable for the forseeable future.

 ### The build-and-install method (recommended)

 Start by cloning the Waypoint Git repository and navigate to the